 Evidentiary Hearing.
 An evidentiary hearing is convened when the Commission has determined that the application raises a significant issue regarding any of the relevant criteria.
+An evidentiary hearing may be conducted by the full Commission, two Commissioners, or a hearing officer.

-While the public is welcome to attend and observe an evidentiary hearing, only the parties are permitted to participate in the hearing.
+At an evidentiary hearing, the parties and the Commission will have an opportunity to cross-examine witnesses about their pre-filed testimony and exhibits.
+While the public is welcome to attend and observe an evidentiary hearing, only the parties are permitted to participate.
 Members of the public can become parties to a case by intervening following the process described above.